jodaf/quilvyn-pathfinder/README.md

 ### Installation

-To use quilvyn-pathfinder, unbundle the release package into a plugins/ subdirectory within the Quilvyn installation directory, then add or uncomment the 'plugins/Pathfinder.js' entry in the PLUGINS definition in quilvyn.html.
+To use quilvyn-pathfinder, unbundle the release package into the plugins/ subdirectory within the Quilvyn installation directory, then append the following lines to the file plugins/plugins.js:

+    RULESETS['Pathfinder 1E'] = {
+      url:'plugins/Pathfinder.js',
+      group:'Pathfinder 1E',
+      require:'v3.5 (SRD only)'
+    };

 ### Usage

-Once the Pathfinder plugin is installed as described above, start Quilvyn and choose Pathfinder from the Rules menu in the editor window.
+Once the quilvyn-pathfinder package is installed as described above, start Quilvyn and choose 'Pathfinder 1E' from the rule sets menu in the initial window.